Lawrence-lugs/Lawrence-lugs.github.io/EEE1051s2223/groupmain.md

 $$ LecGrade = 0.5*Quizzes+0.5*ProblemSets $$
 $$ FinalGrade = 0.5*LabGrade+0.5*LecGrade $$

-You need at least 60% LecGrade to pass the lecture class, without getting less than 50% on any module.
+You need at least 60% LecGrade to pass the lecture class, without getting less than 50% on any modules.

 You need 60% FinalGrade to pass the course.
 You must pass both lec and lab.